We need help to care for our dogs and our homestead!

 If you have craft skills that you would like to share with us or want to learn how to do a specific craft let us know!
 We have a fully functioning workshop with a lot of different tools that you would be able to use.

 Among other things, we will need help with daily dog chores.
 This means feeding, picking up poop, and of course, cuddling dogs.
-It is critical that our volunteer(s) can learn to take on some of these tasks on their own since we're working most days.
+It is critical that our volunteer(s) can learn to take on some of these tasks on their own so that we can be as productive as possible.

 Helping with berry picking, making jam and juice, preserving food is a fun way to connect with the land, and during the fall season, it's a big job.
-Our goal this year is to only drink our own homemade juice and eat our own homemade jam.
+We only drink our own homemade juice and eat our own homemade jam so it's important to us that it gets done.

 The accommodation that we can provide is a room in our house.
 We have a toilet in the house, but no shower.
 For showering, we have a wood-fired sauna in the garden (better than a shower, and the traditional Swedish way).
 We can provide Wifi, but it might be somewhat limited (no fiber cable).
 Meals will be eaten together, and we will share the responsibility of cooking and cleaning.